yast/yast.github.io/_posts/2020-04-02-highlights-of-yast-development-sprint-96.md

 those problems are gone now: most of the time is spent in network communication and scrolling works smoothly.

-{% include blog_img.md alt="Graphical Online Search module"
+{% include blog_img.md alt="Graphical Online Search screen"
 src="online-search-300x225.png" full_img="online-search.png" %}

 Regarding the UX, we introduced a few changes: